LucaBonfiglioli/pipewine/docs/tutorial/actions.md

 - `DatasetSource` - A component that is able to create one or more `Dataset` objects.
 - `DatasetSink` - A component that is able to consume one or more `Dataset` objects.
-- `DatasetOperator` - A components that takes as input and returns one or more `Dataset` objects.
+- `DatasetOperator` - A component that accepts and returns one or more `Dataset` objects.

-In general, actions can receive and return one of the following:
+In general, actions can accept and return one of the following:

 - A single `Dataset` object.
 - A `Sequence` of datasets.